-- Include a poll and/or map.
-This is another way to keep your readers interested and engaged and may attribute to more comments.
+- Include an interactive feature like a poll or map.
+This is another way to keep your readers interested and engaged and may give rise to more comments.

 - Summarizing.
 Make your summary clear and to the point.
 Using bullets helps to attract the reader.

 - Comments.
 Reply to all comments as soon as possible and thank your readers for their visit.